 Use a spreadsheet or automate tracking with a vendor management tool.
 Spend management software often includes vendor tracking features as well.
 Check if your corporate credit card comes with this kind of software—and if it doesn’t, consider switching.

-Teams should upload their existing and any new vendor contracts to spend management software to help centralize vendor management and improve the bottom line.
+Procurement professionals should upload their existing and any new vendor contracts to spend management software to help centralize vendor management and improve the bottom line.
 Beyond helping you keep tabs on your vendors, spend management software can analyze your spending and alert you to cost-saving opportunities.

 2. Set up vendor approvals